DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 buildNodeJs triggerDeployment: false
 ```

-The build will assume the deployment pipeline has the naming convention `<repsitory name>-deploy`.
+The build will assume the deployment pipeline has the naming convention `<repository name>-deploy`.
 This can be overridden for custom naming conventions.

 For example: